How to catch Unown in Pokémon Go

 How to prepare for Pokémon Go Gen 3 right now

 Unown only has one Pokédex entry in Pokémon Go, so it's best to treat it as one Pokémon that has 26 different shapes.
-So, less like the male and female Nidorano and more like Pikachu, Santa Hat Pikachu, and Party Hat Pikachu, just all available at the same time.
+So, less like Vaporeon, Flareon, Jolteon, and the rest of the Eevee-lutions and more like Pikachu, Santa Hat Pikachu, and Party Hat Pikachu — just all available at the same time.

+Pokémon Go will show you all the versions you've caught in the Pokedex as tabs.

-So, there are just Unown spawns, not separate Unnown A and Unown B spawns?
+But, are there Unown spawns, or separate Unnown A and Unown B spawns?

 Only Pokémon Go knows for sure.
 Based on how people are catching them, though, it seems less likely that each specific Unown spawns on its own and more likely Unown spawns in general and then its specific form is determined at random.

 Because random is how Pokémom Go rolls.
-(No pun intended.
-Okay, kinda intended!)

 Are there nests where you can go to catch Unown?